-This reference guide is intended for users of the 2011 Census Road Network File.
-The guide provides an overview of the file, the general methodology used to create it, and important technical information for users.
+This reference guide is intended for users of the 2012 Road Network File.
+The guide provides an overview of the file, the general methodology used in its creation, and important technical information.

-This reference guide does not provide details on specific software packages that are available for use with the 2011 Census Road Network File.
+This reference guide does not provide details on specific software packages that are available for use with the 2012 Road Network File.
 Users are advised to contact the appropriate software vendor for information.

 This data product is provided 'as-is,' and Statistics Canada makes no warranty, either express or implied, including but not limited to, warranties of merchantability and fitness for a particular purpose.
 In no event will Statistics Canada be liable for any direct, special, indirect, consequential or other damages, however caused.
-The licence agreement is found in Appendix E Statistics Canada Open Licence Agreement.